argoproj-labs/training-material/getting-started/install.md

 `kubectl -n argo get deploy argo-server`{{execute}}

+## Wait for everything to be ready

-Before we proceed, wait for all the deployments to be available:
+Before we proceed, let wait (around 1m) for our deployments to be available:

 `kubectl -n argo wait deploy --all --for condition=Available`{{execute}}